jasonajack/envoy-logger/README.md

 ## Set up Grafana

 Grafana is the front-end visualization tool where you can design dashboards to display your data.
-When you view a dashboard, Grafana pulls data from the InfluxDB database to display it.
+When you view a dashboard, Grafana pulls data from the database to display it.

 Follow the guide here to setup Grafana: https://grafana.com/docs/grafana/latest/setup-grafana/installation/docker/

-Once configured, add a connection to InfluxDB using the authentication token created earlier.
+Once configured, add a connection to your database using the authentication token created earlier.

 Start building dashboards from your data!
 You will need to define some Flux queries to tell Grafana what data to fetch and how to organize it.